Sabine Lisicki: 2012: Continued success and injuries

-Lisicki then competed at the Qatar Open where she was the ninth seed.
+Lisicki then competed at the Qatar Ladies Open where she was the ninth seed.
 In the first round she met compatriot Angelique Kerber and lost in three sets to continue a losing streak dating back to the fourth round of the Australian Open.
 In doubles, she was the fourth seed along with Russian Maria Kirilenko.
 They received a bye into the second round where they met Andreja Klepač and Alicja Rosolska, beating them in a third set tie-break.
 In the third round they met fifth seeds Nuria Llagostera Vives and Anastasia Rodionova.
 They lost the first set 4–6, and in the second set, Llagostera Vives and Rodionova took an early 3–1 lead, but Lisicki and Kirilenko were able to even the score by winning the following two games.
 The two teams swapped a break of serve to bring the score to 4–4.
 The teams held serve and brought the set to a tiebreak.
 Lisicki and Kirilenko won 7–3 to level the score at one set each.
 They lost the third set, and with it, ultimately, the match.

-Lisicki's next tournament was at Dubai, where she was supposed to face fifth seed Agnieszka Radwańska in the first round.
+Lisicki's next tournament was the Dubai Championships, where she was supposed to face fifth seed Agnieszka Radwańska in the first round.
 However, after second seed Petra Kvitová withdrew, she became the ninth seed and received Kvitová's bye into the second round.
 There she met Iveta Benešová, defeating her in two sets.
 In the quarterfinals, she was knocked out by Radwańska.

 At Indian Wells as the 11th seed, she received a bye into the second round where she faced Lourdes Domínguez Lino, losing in two sets.
 In doubles with compatriot Julia Görges, she beat Raquel Kops-Jones and Abigail Spears.
 The two Germans next faced French Open champions Lucie Hradecká and Andrea Hlaváčková, losing in straight sets.

-Lisicki next went to the Miami Open, where she was the 12th seed.
+Lisicki next went to Miami, where she was the 12th seed.
 She got a bye to the second round where she faced Sofia Arvidsson.
 Victorious, she then faced Peng Shuai in the third round.
 She won this match too and then faced Li Na in the fourth round.
 Li defeated Lisicki in three sets.

 At the Family Circle Cup, Lisicki was the sixth seed.
 She received a bye into the second round.
 There she faced lucky loser Andrea Hlaváčková, winning in three.
 She faced qualifier Yaroslava Shvedova in the third round and won in straight sets.
 In the quarterfinals, she faced Serena Williams.
 Behind 1–4 to her opponent, Lisicki fell and injured her left ankle.
 She retired from the match in tears, sending Serena into the semis.
 In doubles, she paired with Australian Open women's doubles champion Vera Zvonareva.
 They lost to top seeds Liezel Huber and Lisa Raymond.